martinstnv/blog/_posts/2023-12-11-command-injection-in-runtime-exec-via-java-properties-and-jar-hijacking.md

 }
 ```

-Compile the source code.
-The `-d .` makes the compiler create the defined directory structure.
+Compile the source code using the -d . option, which instructs the compiler to generate the specified directory structure.

 ```
 javac -d .
 Calc.java
 ```

-When packaging the `.jar` file, you need to instruct the jar routine on how to pack it.
-Here I use the option set `cvfeP`.
-This is to keep the package structure (option `P`), specify the entry point so that the manifest file contains meaningful information (option `e`).
-Option `f` lets you specify the file name, option `c` creates an archive and option `v` sets the output to verbose.
-The important things to note here are `P` and `e`.

-Next, follow the command with the name of the jar (test.jar) and the entry point.

-Lastly, use `-C . <packagename>/` to get the class files from the specified folder, preserving the folder structure.
+When creating a .jar file, you should use the `cvfeP` option set to guide the packaging process.

 ```
-jar cvfeP calc.jar .Calc -C . command/injection/
+jar cvfeP calc.jar command.injection.Calc -C . command/injection/
 ```

+This ensures the preservation of the package structure (P), sets the entry point for meaningful manifest information (e), names the file (f), creates an archive (c), and enables verbose output (v).
+The key options to focus on are P for maintaining the package structure and e for specifying the entry point.
+Then, append the command with the jar's name (test.jar) and its entry point.
+Conclude by using -C . <packagename>/ to collect class files from the designated folder while maintaining the folder's structure.

-Open the calc.jar file in a zip program.
-It should have the following structure:
+Open the `calc.jar` file in a zip program to ensure that it has the following directory structure:

 ```
 command/